quartznet/quartznet/docs/documentation/quartz-3.x/tutorial/trigger-and-job-listeners.md

 ---
-title: 'Lesson 7: TriggerListeners and JobListeners'
+title: 'Trigger and Job Listeners'
 ---

 Listeners are objects that you create to perform actions based on events occuring within the scheduler.